 Response: The permittee understands this condition.
 A restoration plan, approved by the landowner, has previously been submitted to the SLUC and has been complied with upon termination of previously quarried areas.
-See Exhibit "C".
+It is noted that the restoration plan has been amended per the agreement with the Applicant and landowner (see Section 1.2).
+A copy of the currently approved restoration plan is included as Exhibit "C".